 We carry convex glass also known as bubble glass or domed glass in many antique sizes and shapes along with their modern equivalents such as: Oval frames, round frames, rectangle frames, and other non-traditional shaped frames.
-Although convex glass will fit frames we sell they are most commonly ordered with our Vintage Collection.
+Although convex glass will fit all the picture frames we sell they are most commonly ordered with our Vintage Collection.

 They are simply different names for the same product.

 There is no difference.
 The glass is concave or convex depending on the perspective.

 Like flat glass, convex bubble glass is measured length and width directly across the glass (not around the bend of the glass).
 Most of our convex glass has a depth of 3/4" to 1", but deeper bends are possible.

 Many of our most popular convex glass sizes are antique sizes like the Oval Picture Frame Size 13 1/2" x 19 5/8".
 Many people think these odd antique sizes are no longer available, but at InLine Ovals most of these antique picture frames and convex glass are standard sizes.

 We currently stock over 50 standard sizes of convex glass and we also custom bend any size of convex bubble glass to fit oval picture frames up to 22" x 28" and circle picture frames up to 24".
 A paper tracing of the custom bend is required.
 The glass will be cut to the line drawn on the paper template.
 To produce your custom size convex glass allow 3-4 weeks delivery after we receive the tracing.
 See the videos below for tips and instructions for working with convex glass.

 How do I measure my convex glass?

 Most bubble glass or convex glass is used to cover old antique portraits in which the photographs were convex.
 We sell convex glass replacements to fit actual antique frames, to replace broken pieces in clocks, gauges and other instruments, as well as to fit our own antique replica frames.